Deep Contrastive Multiview Network Embedding: Experiments

-\textbf{Settings.} We implement our \themodel using the \emph{DGL} Library\footnote{https://www.dgl.ai/}.
-The embedding size is fixed to 64 for all methods.
-For the compared methods, we set the default hyperparameters except for dimensions.
-For the proposed \themodel, we employ the Adam optimizer \cite{kingma2014adam} with the initial learning rate to 0.001, the weight decay to 1e-5, the temperature $\tau$ to 0.7, and set the dropout of view encoder to 0.6.
-We run the evaluation fifity times and report the mean value of our method.
-Following \citet{Park:2020jj}, we employ Logistic Regression and K-Means to perform node classification and node clustering on the learned embeddings, respectively.
-We measure node classification tasks using Macro-F1 (MaF1) and Micro-F1 (MiF1) and node clustering tasks using normalized mutual information (NMI).
+\textbf{$\diamondsuit$ Implementation details.} For all methods, we set the embedding size to 64 and default to the recommended hyperparameters settings.
+For \themodel, we use the Adam optimizer \cite{kingma2014adam} with the initial learning rate to 0.001, the weight decay to 1e-5, the temperature $\tau$ to 0.7, and set the dropout of view encoder to 0.6.
+We implement our \themodel in MindSpore.
+Following DMGI \cite{Park:2020jj}, we run the evaluation for 50 times and report the averaged performance.
+We use a logistic regression and a k-Means model to perform node classification and node clustering on the learned embeddings, respectively.
+We use Macro-F1 (MaF1) and Micro-F1 (MiF1) as metrics for node classification, and Normalized Mutual Information (NMI) for node clustering.